mH-13/sql-automation/beginner/03-filtering-data.md

 ## Conclusion

 Filtering data in SQL is a powerful way to retrieve specific subsets of data from your database.
 By using the `WHERE` clause along with various operators and conditions, you can create precise and efficient queries to meet your data retrieval needs.

-# claude
-Explanation:

-The WHERE clause filters rows based on conditions, using operators like =, >, BETWEEN, and AND.

--- Filter by exact match
-SELECT * FROM employees WHERE department = 'Sales';

--- Filter by range
-SELECT * FROM employees WHERE age BETWEEN 25 AND 35;

--- Filter with multiple conditions
-SELECT * FROM employees WHERE age > 25 AND department = 'Sales';

-# Use Case:

-You’re analyzing Sales team performance and need employees aged 25–35.
-A filtered SELECT query identifies this group.